Cybersecurity Certifications and Degree Programs

 Why Cybersecurity Professionals Are Essential

-According to a recent report, the number of private records exposed through data breaches in the first half of 2019 was about five billion.
-That number jumped to 28 billion in 2020.
-And while the first half of 2021 showed a decrease at 19 billion records lost, that number is still troublingly high compared to pre-pandemic years.
+According to a recent report, the number of private records exposed through data breaches in the first half of 2019 was almost five billion.
+That number jumped close to 28 billion in 2020.
+And while the first half of 2021 showed a decrease to about 19 billion records lost, that number is still troublingly high compared to pre-pandemic years.

 Plus, when it comes to the types of data stolen, 2021 showed a big jump from previous years in birth dates, names, social security numbers, and financial information.
 And health care is at the top of the most affected economic sectors.
 These data types can be highly destructive in the wrong hands, so intelligent, dedicated cybersecurity analysts and similar professionals are crucial.